banyansecurity/terraform-aws-banyan-accesstier2/README.md

 }
 ```

+## Upgrading Netagent

+Set `netagent_version` to the desired version number.
+This will ensure all instances are pinned to the same version number.
+If `netagent_version` is not specified, each instance will automatically install the latest version.

 ## Notes

-The default value for `management_cidr` leaves SSH open to the VPC CIDR range for the VPC specified by `vpc_id`.
-Adding CIDR ranges to `management_cidr` will allow additional CIDR ranges SSH access to the instances in the auto scaling group.
+The default value for `management_cidr` leaves SSH closed to instances in the access tier.

+The current recommended setup for  to use a banyan SSH service to SSH to a host inside of the private network, which in turn has SSH access to the instances in the auto-scaling group.
+This way no SSH service is exposed to the internet.

 <!-- BEGIN_TF_DOCS -->